 Our seven person jury will spend hours deliberating our 2016 official selections and we eagerly anticipate their decisions to name our 2016 Award Winning films!
 The Jury will be deciding upon seven awards as well as a set of Honorable Mentions: Best of Festival, Spirit of Activism, Most Inspiring Adventure Film, Best in Theme, Best Short, and Two Jury Awards.
 We’re grateful to the below individuals who offer their vast expertise and valuable time to honor this process.

-Head Juror Chuck Jaffee loves to plug people into the spirit of independent filmmakers.
-Find links to more than 100 films reviewed for The Union newspaper at www.startlets.com.
-He also juries the Nevada City Film Festival and has written an Oscars prediction newsletter for more than 30 years.
+Head Juror, Chuck Jaffee, likes to plug people into the spirit of independent filmmakers.
+Find links to more than 200 films he has reviewed for The Union newspaper at www.startlets.com.
+Besides selection committee and jurying devotions to the Wild & Scenic Film Festival, he has done the same for the Nevada City Film Festival.
+At starlets.com, you can also link to his Oscars prediction newsletter, which he’s been doing for more than 30 years.

 Kristin Rothballer is a transformative social change leader, with a focus on where care for the planet meets advocacy for equality and justice.
 She consults on strategy, programs and organizational development for nonprofits, foundations and social enterprises.
 Her current projects include developing Bell Valley Retreat at the Toll House; helping to design COAL, a musical to engage people around climate change; and serving on the urban program faculty of Center for Whole Communities.
 For many years, Kristin worked as the Director of Programs at Bioneers, where she led efforts to widen participation in ecological and community restoration, particularly among underserved youth.
 Kristin serves on the Board of Trustees for the Tyler Rigg Foundation and also on the Board of Directors for Windcall, Edventure More and CTZN WELL.